febriadj/lk21-api/README.md

 ## Disclamer

-The films contained in this API are obtained from the original LK21 and NontonDrama websites by web scraping.
+The movies contained in this API are obtained from the original LK21 and NontonDrama websites by web scraping.
 Developers using this API must follow the applicable regulations by mentioning this project or the official owner in their projects and are prohibited from abusing this API for personal benefits.

 [(Back to Top)](#lk21-api)